How can technology help answer the CQC’s key lines of enquiry (KLOES)?

-So how can home care organisations harness technology to address the CQC’s five key lines of enquiry?
-And use it to focus on delivering outstanding care?
+So how can home care organisations harness technology to address the CQC’s key lines of enquiry and use it to focus on delivering outstanding care?

 Are they safe?